The great thing about our useful, spacious, comfortable house is that we can re-arrange things to suit what we are working on at the time.

 My Airbnb guests can have a bespoke Workshop.
 Check out the step-by-step posts on ospreystudios.org/blog-contents/ and contact me at email@example.com to talk through what will suit you best.

 Visit the Studio: photos, links and info on this gorgeous area.

-Leaflets in basket on shelf.
+Leaflets in basket on TV shelves.
 Please leave for future guests and add any from your favourite days out.

 The Ancient Briton, 1/2 mile, go left at the main road.

 The Penycae Inn, 1.25miles, go left at main road.
 Or over the fields- there are several lovely routes.